DJ-Dingo/pibooth-oled-display/README.rst

 ----------------------------------------------------

-How to add your own fonts
+How to add your own Fonts
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-| You can add new fonts to your local oled_display fonts folder.
+| You can add new Fonts to your local oled_display Fonts folder.

 ``~/.config/pibooth/oled_display/fonts/``

 * Supported font types are ´´.ttf´´ or ´´otf´´

-| Fonts will be added as extra font in the fonts database automatic.
+| Fonts will be added as extra font in the Fonts database automatic.
 | If you add fonts that has the same name as some of the default fonts,

-only the user fonts will be showing in the menu.
+only the user Fonts will be showing in the menu.

 **When adding new fonts, you need to restart Pibooth to load them into the fonts database**